SCCM ConfigMgr Client How to Create Windows Firewall Outbound Rules Using PowerShell

 PS C:\Windows\system32> gcm -noun *Firewall*

-3. PowerShell command to Edit/Enable the Predefined rule in Windows Firewall
+3. PowerShell Command to Edit/Enable the Predefined Rule in Windows Firewall

 Run the PowerShell command to Edit/Enable the Predefined rule in Windows Firewall for File and Printer Sharing Group.
 This is a bit tricky as there are two parts to it.
 When we already have Windows Firewall rules for the File and Printer sharing group, we can run the following command to enable those rules.

 The second part is covered in point #4.
-For SCCM/ConfigMgr 2012 client, we need to allow theĀ Inbound and Outbound Firewall rules for all the predefined ones under File and Printer Sharing group.
+For the SCCM/ConfigMgr 2012 client, we must allow the Inbound and Outbound Firewall rules for all the predefined ones under the File and Printer Sharing group.

 Get-NetFirewallRule -DisplayGroup "File and Printer Sharing" -Direction Outbound | Set-NetFirewallRule -Enabled True -Direction Outbound